 - Proper watering habits.

-- Keep plants in pots that are neither too small nor too big.
+- Keep plant in pots that are neither too small, nor too big.

 - Set up an ideal temperature.
 Etc.